 Criminal law, presumption of innocence, burden of proof, weight of evidence, testimony, gender violence

-Ferzan, Kimberly Kessler, "#BelieveWomen and the Presumption of Innocence: Clarifying the Questions for Law and Life" (2020).
-Faculty Scholarship at Penn Law.
+Ferzan, Kimberly Kessler, "#BelieveWomen and the Presumption of Innocence: Clarifying the Questions for Law and Life" (2021).
+All Faculty Scholarship.
 2720.